mlflow/mlflow/docs/source/projects.rst

     }

 If you need those same libraries available on the driver, you will also need to specify them in the Conda environment YAML file.
-You can reference wheels on DBFS using the "pip" section of the environment file.
+You can reference wheels on DBFS using the ``pip`` section of the environment file.
 For example:

   .. code-block:: yaml

     dependencies:
       - tensorflow
       - pip: